How to Use Compressor in Your Mix Properly? After EQ, compression is the second most significant effect when you have to control sound.

 What Does Ratio Do On a Compressor?

-The ratio is the control where you decide how much compression will be applied to any given signal that goes over the threshold.
+Ratio is the control where you decide how much compression will be applied to any given signal that goes over the threshold.
 For each signal that goes over, it will get compressed by the designated ratio.
-If we have a higher ratio, the signal will be compressed more, resulting in a decreased signal at the output.
+If we have a higher ratio, the signal will be compressed more, resulting in a decreased signal.

 Hopefully, with all the information we have discussed above, you feel more confident in your use of compression.
 There isn’t really one answer to how you use compression in a mix properly.
 However, there are definite guidelines that will help you achieve the best mix possible.